DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/install/deploy-ui.md

 - Free HDD and SSD disks have been prepared on the nodes to be used
 - Completed the items in [Preparation](prereq.md)
-- If you need to use high-availability data volumes, please complete [DRDB installation](drbdinstall.md) in advance
+- If you need to use high-availability data volumes, please complete [DRBD installation](drbdinstall.md) in advance
 - If the deployment environment is a production environment, please read [Resource Requirements for Production Environment](proresource.md) in advance
 - If your Kubernetes distribution uses a different `kubelet` directory, please confirm `kubeletRootDir` in advance.
-   For details, please refer to [Customize Kubelet root directory](customized-kubelet.md).
+   For details, please refer to [Customize kubelet root directory](customized-kubelet.md).

 ## Steps